-Today is the 79th birthday of Ed Stoudt, co-founder along with his wife Carol of Stoudt’s Brewing in Adamstown, Pennsylvania.
+Today is the 80th birthday of Ed Stoudt, co-founder along with his wife Carol of Stoudt’s Brewing in Adamstown, Pennsylvania.
 Growing up near there, in Shillington, Ed operated the Black Angus Steakhouse for as long as I can remember (1962 in reality, but I was three then), and we ate there from time to time growing up, in part because Ed’s aunt was married to my grandfather Harry, who after he retired worked part time doing maintenance at the brewery.
 The brewery opened in 1987, one of the earliest new microbreweries in the state.
 Because of Pennsylvania’s famously arcane alcohol laws, the brewery was owned by Ed’s wife Carol (who was also its first brewmaster) who then sold it to the Black Angus Restaurant, delivering it next door.
-After high school I’d lost touch with the Stoudt’s until the early Nineties, shortly after I published by first beer book, when during a trip to GABF I discovered that we were both in the beer world.
+After high school I’d lost touch with the Stoudt’s until the early Nineties, shortly after I published my first beer book, when during a trip to GABF I discovered that we were both in the beer world.
 Since then, of course, I see the Stoudts more frequently at beer events throughout the calendar.
 Join me in wishing Ed a very happy birthday.